-Value Stream Mapping is a standardized charting method that shows how material and information flows through the process from the supplier to the customer.
+Value Stream Mapping is a standardized charting method that shows how material and information flow through the process from the supplier to the customer.
 The Toyota Production System refers to this as a Material Information Flow Diagram (MIFD).
-It typically shows material flowing from left to right (from supplier to customer) as information flows from right to left (form customer to supplier).
+It typically shows material flowing from left to right (from supplier to customer) as information flows from right to left (from customer to supplier).

 Value Stream Maps can be drawn by hand or with software such as PowerPoint, Excel, AutoCAD, Visio, or specialized programs.

 This is a greatly simplified explanation of the elements of lean manufacturing.
 The idea behind lean is that processes are always being improved to reduce waste.
 It’s the process and philosophy of continuous improvement.
 If you’re not continuously improving, then you’re losing money, and potentially losing quality and customers.